Injections for Golfer’s Elbow – Medial epicondylitis

 - When patients have chronic elbow pain whether this pain comes from playing tennis or golf or work-related repetitive injury, and this injury does not heal or resolve in a few weeks and seems to ” never get better,” we have to suspect what is happening is that the tendons of the elbow are suffering from tendinosis or degeneration of that tendon.
 This is elbow pain and loss of function usually without any inflammation.
 (Tendinosis – pain without inflammation).

 Treatments that do not help:

 Injections beyond cortisone

 - Prolotherapy or proliferation therapy is an injection technique that can work to regenerate the degenerated tendon.
 The injection of simple dextrose initiates a signaling response that recreates and mimics a natural healing response.
 The injections stimulate healing growth factors and repair platelets from the blood and immune response that makes healthy new tissue.

 In-office ultrasound as compared to MRI for determining tendon tears in the elbow

 - There are times when the degenerative tendon disease in the elbow has progressed to micro-tearing or more substantial tearing.
 In some cases, we may use an ultrasound machine instead of sending patients for MRIs to determine the extent of the tendon damage.
 If it is fraying or micro-tearing, then we can guide our treatments one way.
 If a more substantial tear is present, then we can guide our treatments another way.
 This is done in our office, and upon completion of the ultrasound examination, we can start treatment immediately with this new information.

 A physical examination will benefit the patient with elbow problems more than a diagnosis based solely on MRI

 One of the problems with this type of elbow pain is an over-reliance on what an MRI suggests and how that image is interpreted by your doctors.

 “With increased participation in overhead sports in an aging population, the incidence of elbow injuries has risen.
-A comprehensive knowledge of elbow anatomy and biomechanical function of the elbow complex is prerequisite in the assessment of patients with elbow injuries; however, a thorough understanding of alternative and confounding pathologies is essential for accurate diagnosis.”
+Comprehensive knowledge of elbow anatomy and biomechanical function of the elbow complex is prerequisite in the assessment of patients with elbow injuries; however, a thorough understanding of alternative and confounding pathologies is essential for accurate diagnosis.”